QData/FastSK/results/README.md

 ```
 python run_experiments.py --output-dir ./stdevs --stdev-I
 ```
+###### Our Timing Setup was as follows
+All timing results were completed on a server with the following specs:
+-   12 Intel Core i7-6850K CPU @ 3.60GHz
+-   15,360 KB cache
+-   132 GB RAM

-## Runing gkmsvm on protein or DNA:
+## Runing gkmsvm2:

-#### Please first go to baselines folder, decompress gkmsvm-2.0.tar, then make compile, Then run the following commands:
+#### Please first go to baselines folder, decompress gkmsvm-2.0.tar, then make compile, Then can run gkmsvm wrapper script we wrote:

 ```
 cd baselines/